 Drones have been beneficial in capturing pictures of high-value properties, showing that even the real estate industry can be upended by drone technology.
-DroneBase offers on-demand photography solutions (among others) for a number of different industries, including residential and commercial real estate.
+By 2016, real estate was already reported to be one of the most active industries when it came to adopting drone technology.

 While low-cost aerial photography is being leveraged to take images of a property’s exterior, home interiors are also being captured by small, agile UAVs.
 Zaw Studios, a media company based outside of Los Angeles, uses drones to capture immersive 360-degree photographs and videos within large homes.
-The finished product provides potential buyers with a perspective that replicates a physical walk-through.
+The finished product provides potential buyers with a perspective that mimics a physical walk-through.

-17. Urban Planning
+17. Urban planning

 As urbanization continues, cities are having to adapt to larger populations and chronic congestion.
 Urban planning has become increasingly important for cities, but requires a thorough understanding of metropolitan rhythms and flows.
 With the use of drones, urban planners are able to better understand their environments and implement data-driven improvements.

-18. Personal Transportation
+18. Personal transportation